HOrdover/craftlit-moby/content/🎤025 Moby Full Text Ch41.md

 # Footnotes

 [^1]: Clinch: secure a nail by driving it until the point sticks out and then bending the point down with a hammer
-[^2]: haunted: Ishmael’s word and references to the Northwest Passage are adapted in this chapter from John Ramsay McCulloch’s “Commercial Dictionary” and “From ‘Something’ unpublished,” in “Extracts.”
+[^2]: haunted: Ishmael’s word and references to the Northwest Passage are adapted in this chapter from John Ramsay McCulloch’s “Commercial Dictionary” and [[🎤000-MOBY START|“From ‘Something’ unpublished,” in “Extracts.]]
 [^3]: horrify: make more horrific.
 [^4]: foetal=not-yet-born
 [^5]: Olassen and Povelson: Icelandic writers Eggart Ólafsson and Bjarni Pálsson, authors of [_Travels in Iceland_](https://archive.org/details/travelsiniceland00egge) (1805)
 [^6]: the Baron himself: Melville has mixed up his Cuviers.
 It was Frédéric Cuvier who wrote Of the Natural History of Whales (1836) and not his brother, Baron Georges Cuvier (1769-1832).
 [^7]: most lively terrors: Melville is quoting from Beale, who uses the singular “terror.”
-Noting that Melville quotes Beale precisely elsewhere in this passage, the editors of the NN Moby-Dick assume that Melville’s “terrors” is an accidental misquoting of Beale’s original “terror.”
-But both usages have meaning: Beale’s use of the singular universalizes “terror”; whereas Melville’s pluralization suggests individualized terrors specific to different whale encounters.
-Given that Melville may have intended to revise “terror” to “terrors,” MEL makes no change but calls attention to “terrors” as Melville’s possible rewriting of Beale.
 [^8]: gainsaid=denied
 [^9]: Nor' West Passage: William Scoresby (1789-1857) cites accounts of whales crossing from the Atlantic to the Pacific in the Arctic region (vol. 1, ch.
 1, 4).
 A navigable surface connection between the oceans—the often sought for Northwest Passage—did not then exist.
 Passage first  navigated in 1903-06
 [^10]: The "inland Strello mountain in Portugal (near whose top there was said to be a lake in which the wrecks of ships floated up to the surface)" refers to the Serra de Estrela, but while Wikipedia refers to the legend mentioned by Melville, there is little indication that it exists anywhere _but_ Melville.
 However, the prodigies or wonders were recounted in the 1692 English translation of Madame D’Aulnoy’s *Relation du Voyage d’Espagne* and I haven't been able to check that source.